It’s that time of year again where the weather starts to get colder and you have to start worrying about how to keep your home warm.

 6. Use Area Rugs

-Be sure to choose rugs made from thick, insulating materials such as wool or cotton.
+Be sure to choose rugs made from thick, insulating materials like wool or cotton.
 Area rugs can also help to keep your home warm this winter by providing an extra layer of insulation on floors that tend to be cold.
-You may also consider using throw blankets on chairs and couches for added warmth and comfort.
+You may also consider using throw blankets on chairs and couches for warmth and comfort.

 7. Use a Humidifier

 Dry air can make a room feel colder than it is, so using a humidifier can help to make your home feel warmer this winter.
-Humidifiers help to add moisture back into the air, which can make it feel warmer and more comfortable.
+Humidifiers help to add moisture back into the air, making it feel warmer and more comfortable.

 8. Install Weather Stripping